MKapapa/Taskflow_CTk/README.md

 # Taskflow_CTk
 Final project for the SDEV 140 course.
 In progress.
+(Not as thoroughly documented.)